rbsavary/savaryresume/README.md

 Responsive design that looks great on any device
-Clear and concise layout that highlights my key qualifications and experience Interactive elements, including clickable links and image carousel Email button for users to get in touch with me directly
+Clear and concise layout that highlights my key qualifications and experience Interactive elements, including clickable links and image carousel Contact buttons for users to get in touch with me

 Installation
 This website does not require any installation - simply navigate to the URL in your web browser to access it.

 Usage
 To use the website, simply scroll through the various sections to learn more about my qualifications and experience.
 Click on any clickable links to be taken to external websites or documents.
-Use the email button to get in touch with me directly.

 Support
 If you have any questions or issues while using the website, please feel free to contact me directly at rbsavary88@gmail.com.